RJ/bevygap/bevy_nfws/README.md

 No-frills websocket client, wasm + native.

-Uses tokio-tungstenite-wasm for websocket communication in an async task via bevy-tokio-tasks.

-Bunch of channels to bridge you into sync bevy-land.
+Uses tokio-tungstenite-wasm for websocket communication in an async task, and some channels to bridge you into sync bevy-land.

 ### Example usage